challamani/okresilience/README.md

 ### Notes

 - The `--response-code` flag specifies the expected HTTP response code for metrics validation (default: `200`).
-- The CLI queries Prometheus metrics for the last 5 minutes to validate resilience settings.
+- The CLI queries Prometheus metrics before and after the test traffic execution and calculates the difference.
+- The difference is used to validate if the gateway retries are functioning as expected.

 ## Running Unit Tests